swaynos/urban-palm-tree/README.md

 5. Create a pull request.

 ## TODO
-- [X] Run inference on the new Rush model
-- [ ] Build the set of player actions that the bot can perform.
-Immediately, this will be pass, shoot, and move.
+- [ ] Complete a fuller set of player actions that the bot can perform.
-- [X] RushInference.infer() should have the option to run the model locally, or from a service
+- [ ] Move all inferencing to be optional service operations
 - [X] Create a notebook to run yolo_object_detector.py as a service (colab, or Jupyter on a local subnet)
 - [X] Optimize the inference time.
 The time between when the screenshot is captured to when an action is performed.
-- [ ] Build another model that will take the output of the Rush model and determine the best action to perform.
+- [ ] Build another model that will take the output of the Rush model and determine the best action to perform?
+Is there a way to chain model calls to avoid multiple round trips to a service?
 - [ ] Fix tests

 ## Notes